HCarbajales/geocode/README.md

     >>> response_esri = geo.geocode_esri('Monticello in Charlottesville, VA')

 *Don't know how to enable pip-installing a package right now.
 Just stick the 'geocode' folder in your `C:\Python27\ArcGIS10.3\Lib\site-packages` folder for now and `import geocode`.
 I suck, I know... sorry. ;) - John

+To use pip install, do the following steps:
+1) Open Command Prompt
+2) type "python -m pip install geocoder", assuming you never touched the envoironment variable setting.
+If you do not know what I mean, then you should be fine.

+To test process:
+1) Open Command Prompt
+2) type "python", python should open up
+3) type "help("geocoder")", you should see stuff about the module appear.
+- Henry